What Are The Some of the Most Important Camping Safety Tips?

 - Be sure to cook food to proper temperatures, and avoid cross contaminating surfaces during the cooking process.
 Use the proper camping utensils to cook with.

 - Never cook inside tents, campers or enclosed spaces to avoid carbon monoxide poisoning and fires.
+Camping grills and other similar equipment should be used outside.

 2. Prepare for Weather Related and Displacement Emergencies

 With provisions in order, it’s now time to prepare for the unexpected during the camping excursion—weather conditions and getting lost or stranded.
 Be sure to check weather reports and outdoor advisories around the campsite for several days prior to departure, and bring a small weather radio if possible.
 Definitely activate the GPS and mapping features on phones for safer navigation in addition to leaving an itinerary both at home and at the campsite to help others locate you in an emergency.
-On any hikes or outings, be sure to bring along essential camping emergency supplies including a compass, map, first-aid kit, batteries, water, food and extra clothing just in case.
+On any hikes or outings, be sure to bring along essential camping emergency supplies including a compass, map, first aid kit, batteries, water, food and extra clothing just in case.

 3. Plan Ahead for Safe Physical Activities